This topic describes how to use the data transmission service to migrate data from a MySQL database to a MySQL tenant of OceanBase Database.

 Maximum concurrent index DDL quantity configuration: the maximum number of post-indexing DDL operations that the system can call at a time.

-If post-indexing is allowed, we recommend that you adjust the parameters based on the hardware conditions of your OceanBase database and the current business traffic.
+If post-indexing is allowed, we recommend that you use a CLI client to modify the following parameters for business tenants based on the hardware conditions of OceanBase Database and your current business traffic:

 // Specify the limit on the file memory buffer size. alter system set _temporary_file_io_area_size = '10' tenant = 'xxx'; // Disable throttling in OceanBase Database V4.x. alter system set sys_bkgd_net_percentage = 100;